seanmorris/pib/README.md

 ### Preload data

-My prefered option is to use the [`file_packager`](https://github.com/emscripten-core/emscripten/blob/9bdb310b89472a0f4d64f36e4a79273d8dc7fa98/tools/file_packager) tool to build the preloaded data in a `php-web.data.js` (and `php-web.data` file).
+My preferred option is to use the [`file_packager`](https://github.com/emscripten-core/emscripten/blob/9bdb310b89472a0f4d64f36e4a79273d8dc7fa98/tools/file_packager) tool to build the preloaded data in a `php-web.data.js` (and `php-web.data` file).
 These are preloaded into IDBFS.
 That can be changed changing the `-lidbfs.js` argument to `emcc`.

 This will preload `SOME_DIR` into the `/src` directory inside the WASM filesystem: